tmtsoftware/csw/docs/src/main/commons/getting-started.md

 lazy val `galil-io` = project
   .settings( libraryDependencies ++= Dependencies.GalilIO )
 ```
-4. If you new module depends on code from other modules within this project, use `.dependsOn` in your build.sbt file:
+4. If your new module depends on code from other modules within this project, use `.dependsOn` in your build.sbt file:
 ```
 lazy val `galil-io` = project
   .settings( libraryDependencies ++= Dependencies.GalilIO )